leo77777/SpringBoot_WebService_Rest_Example/README.md

 1 .
 Creation of 2 entities : Students and Laboratories with Lombok \
        (relationship oneToMany between Laboratories and Students)

-2. Mapping Object/Relational : with Jpa/Hibernate
+2. Mapping Object/Relational : with Jpa/Hibernate \

-3. Creation of a WebService Rest on Students and Laboratories : with Spring Rest-Controler
+3. Creation of a interface Repository on Students and Laboratories : with Spring-Data \

-4. Creation of a interface Repository on Students and Laboratories : with Spring-Data \
+4. Creation of a WebService Rest on Students and Laboratories : with Spring Rest-Controler \

-   Creation of a WebService Rest      on Students and Laboratories : with Spring-Data-Rest \
+5. Creation of a WebService Rest      on Students and Laboratories : with Spring-Data-Rest \
    Creation of a projection on Students

-5. Fill the database using studentRepositorie and laboratoryRepository
+6. Fill the database using studentRepositorie and laboratoryRepository